Source: Uber facing probe into alleged gender discrimination

 SAN FRANCISCO (AP) — Uber is facing a U.S. government investigation into allegations that the ride-hailing service set up a pay structure that discriminated against its female workers.

 The U.S. the Equal Employment Opportunity Commission opened the probe in August 2017, according to a person familiar with the investigation.
-The person asked not to be identified because the inquiry is considered confidential.
+The person insisted on not being identified because the inquiry is considered confidential.

 The Wall Street Journal first reported the ongoing investigation.